 Australian Aluminium Profile Systems and Accessories: Manufactured and Designed by EnkosiMay 31st, 2018

 Each mechanical element joins readily to its neighbour.
-The modular frame takes its shape from the many APS components (Automated Profile System), almost as if the aluminium segments are building blocks.
+The modular frame takes its shape from the many Aluminium Profile System (APS) components, almost as if the aluminium segments are building blocks.
 Unlike a child’s constructor set, though, these aren’t toys.
 For one thing, Australian aluminium profile systems expedite the erection of industry-standard frames, the equipment forms that are currently taking up residence in modern industrial settings.

 Conducting an APS Review